vagabond0909/DATABASE_SQL_PROJECTS/README.md

 Now, Its time for using our database for different real life queries!
 Attached above a text file named ***ig_queries.txt*** which contains some real life queries along with its solution first of all try out by your own.

-Try with our own queries and share herewith!
+Try with your own queries and share herewith!